ZoyavanMeel/ORCA/README.md

+READ_ME is out of date, ORCA is currently being updated :D

 # ORCA
 Python scripts that predict and plot the location of the origin of replication (*oriC*) of circular bacterial genomes based on Z-curve, GC-skew, *dnaA*-box, and gene location analyses.
 This README will not explain all of ORCA's methods, those can be read in `ORCA.pdf`.
 All functions, main or helper, are labelled with docs-strings and type-hinting for ease-of-use.
 Most functions in ORCA can be used seperately as well.
 For example, `calc_disparities` in `ORCA.py` can be used outside of ORCA, too.
 As well as all functions for fetching files from NCBI, or plotter functions, etc.